parris/iz/README.md

 ----
 Lastly, I omitted a few typical validations (temporarily maybe) for these reasons:

-- Equality: There is no guarantee of an equalTo method for objects and even if there were object equality can mean a variety of things.
-The 'primitives' are easily compared, which makes this check sort of useless.
-If this catches on maybe I'll enforce equalTo methods on objects?
-- Uniqueness: I would LOVE to check for uniqueness; however, since that implementation is dependant on environment it is not possible within the scope of this package.
-Also it is non-trivial in EVERY case to solve async type requests synchronously.
-I am working on uniqueness currently in mongo and I'll post a gist or something eventually.
-- File: Requires async not ready yet to do that yet.
-- ExpDate: Just make it so an old date can't be entered.
-You can't validate this number until the bank reports a failure anyways.
-- In depth email address regex: Not really possible it seems.
-You can either write some really complicated regex that will likely pass 99.9% of things or write something simple that will pass everything with the @ symbol.
-I choose the later.
-The other option was to ask the ISPs.
-Once again async is required.
-Not ready for that yet.
-Also some ISPs have blocked those features (sbcglobal for instance).
-Just make the user "confirm" their email address.
-That should be your validation.
-- Money: The scope is just too large.
-I started making this and realized there are about 50x ways to skin this.
-If you have ideas I'd love to hear them.
-I started doing it by locale then realized that was too limiting.
-Then I had about 7 "modes" and an optional regex, which also sucked.
-I think I'll settle on it depends too much on specification and as such it shouldn't be part of a library.
-- Empty: Underscore's implementation is awesome :).
+- Uniqueness: I may eventually write some sort of interface for uniqueness checks within some db, but for now this is non-trivial.
+First up would be mongodb.
+- File: Not sure what the scope should be yet.
+Mime types?
+Existance on the web?
+- Email (more in depth): Right now we check for the @ symbol.
+This accepts all email address.
+Some more hard regex would be cool, but a real valid email regex is overly complicated and doesn't accept everything.
+The other option is an in depth check with an email provider (sbcglobal comes to mind).
+- Money: The scope is really large.
+Thinking about having localized settings.
+Perhaps specifying some simple format.
+Not sure yet!
 - URL: No real non-crazy regex exists.
 Checking for http:// at the front is lame, why force your user to type that in?
-The alternative is AJAX.

 Did I miss a validation?
 Send me a message or a pull request.

 Thoughts
 ----
-- There is a ton of "checking" done, but the library doesn't expose calculated values (even though it finds them).
+There is a ton of "checking" done, but the library doesn't expose calculated values (even though it finds them).
 For example the library doesn't tell you what type something is, it simply tells you if the type matches some string.
-It might be useful to provide both checking methods and value methods.
+It might be useful to provide checking methods along with calculation and sanitization methods.
-- I may expand the scope of this project to have client/server side validations for mongo.
-- It may be cool to define locals since some of the functions depend on it.
-Then for each locale have different tests set-up.
-I'll wait till this gains some more steam or I have a need for such a system.

 Installation
 ----